quicbit-js/qb-standard/qb-standard-styles.md

-   Some developers hate one-line functions because they are difficult to debug, but remember that when we shift our concern to having 100% line and branch test coverage, debuggable layouts become much less relevant.
+   Some developers hate one-line functions because they are difficult to debug, but remember that when we shift our concern to having 100% line and branch test coverage, debuggable layouts become less important.

 ### Indent with Spaces